ZarnackGroup/racoon_clip/docs/tutorial.rst

-Running racoon snakemakes cluster execution
+Running racoon_clip with snakemakes cluster execution
 --------------------------------------------

 As racoon_clip is based on the snakemake workflow management system, in general all snakemake commandline options can be passed to racoon_clip.
 For a full list of opitons check the :ref:`snakemake documentation <https://snakemake.readthedocs.io/en/stable/executing/cli.html>`.
 This applies also to the clsuter execution and cloud execution of racoon_clip.

-For example racoon_clip can be executed with slurm clusters like this:
+For example, racoon_clip can be executed with slurm clusters like this:

 .. code:: bash